mingpapilio/Codes_Coexistence_and_Variation/README.md

 4. In "codes" folder, please **DO NOT** change the relative location of these files because of the random number generators files (dSFMT-src-2.2.3).
 The environments for simulations were (1) clang-800.0.42.1 (Mac OSX 10.12.3), (2) gcc version 5.4.0 20160609 (Ubuntu 5.4.0-6ubuntu1~16.04.10), and (3) gcc version 9.2.0 (Homebrew on Mac OSX).

-Please email ming.liu@zoo.ox.ac.uk if there is any problems about the data or the code, thanks!
+Please email ming.liu@zoo.ox.ac.uk if there is any problem!
 (Ming Liu)